Jacobkooi/InclinedDroneLander/README.md

 ## Citing

-If you find are using this work for your research please cite us as:
+When using this code or referring to our work please cite us at:

 Arxiv upload coming soon.